Library Technician - Youth Services

 The job description does not constitute an employment agreement between the employer and the employee and is subject to change by the employer as the needs of the employer and requirements of the job change.

-This is a full-time position with a 37 hours/week schedule including one evening/week and one Saturday/month.
-Additional nights and weekends as needed for programs.
+This is a full-time position with a 37 hours/week schedule including one evening/week and one or two Saturdays/month.
+Additional nights and weekends as needed for programs and events.